ministryofjustice/cloud-platform/architecture-decision-record/026-Managed-Prometheus.md

 ### How CP uses Prometheus

-Prometheus is setup to monitor the whole of Cloud Platform:
+Prometheus is setup to monitor the whole of Cloud Platform, including:

 * Tenant containers
 * Tenant AWS resources